Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 2.  **Laptop**

-       * Google Chrome browser; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
+      * Google Chrome browser; all pages, links on those pages and footer icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.

+3.  **Iphone 11Pro**

+      * Safari browser; all pages, links on those pages and footer icon links perform well.

+4.  **Desktop**

+      *

-3.  **Modal**
+5.  **Modal**

       * Modal opens on every page.
 Submit, close and x button all close modal.

-5.  **Open Issues:** Required field for full name and email in modal doesn't work.
+6.  **Open Issues:** Required field for full name and email in modal doesn't work.
 Needs Java Script but thats out of my skillset at the moment.
 My images are a little streched in some viewports, but as the images were taken inflight I can't change that unfortunately.